Tyonnchie-Berry-1996/Public-Test/README.md

 I use **GPU passthrough** on the standalone Proxmox node for multiple workloads via the NVIDIA Quadro M2000:

 - **Windows VM**
-  - Game / console emulation (e.g., PCSX2)
+  - Game emulation (e.g., PCSX2, PPSSPP)
+  - Trading Algo's (MT4, MT5, oanda)
+  - Streaming Apps
   - General GPU-accelerated desktop usage

 - **Ubuntu Jellyfin VM**
-  - Live TV playback
+  - IPTV
+  - Movies and Shows
+  - Works as a local netflix but instead of using netflix's servers we use our own.
+Local installed media (shows & moives) and I make a custom m3u playlist for        IPTV.
+On the backend I use NextPVR for the m3u playlist
-  - Hardware-accelerated decoding/encoding (transcoding) for media
+  - Hardware-accelerated decoding/encoding (transcoding) for media playback and IPTV

 - **Kali Linux VM**
   - Light AI testing
   - Experiments with private GPT-style models / tools

-This lets a single mid-range GPU serve:
+This lets a single mid-range (unicorn) GPU serve:
 - Gaming
 - Transcoding
 - Light AI / tooling
+- IPTV hardware acceleration

 ---